ninachurch/phase_0_unit_1/week_1/2_set_up_repo/my_reflection.md

 * What concepts were solidified in the challenge?
 Did you have any "aha" moments?
 What did you struggle with?

+Using the GitHub application.
+While I still have a while to go before it feels naturally, playing with the navigation between it, Sublime and GitHub.
+I struggled with finding where git was saved since I did it in my terminal, and after some researched realized that the '~' refers to my 'ninachurch' file which then had all of the gitHub folders I'd been viewing.
+It was cool to see it all come together.

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

+StackOverflow!
+I've heard about it before, but never used it.
+It was great for quick fixes to some of the little issues that I kept running into.

 <!-- Add your reflection here.
 Remove the comment markers -->